 For desktops, you should choose a flavor that meets your personal preferences.
 For servers, there is a single choice — Ubuntu Server.

 Should we use Ubuntu Desktop for servers at all?

 No, not even close.
-Ubuntu offers different editions, which cover the most common user’s needs.
+Ubuntu offers different editions that cover the most common user’s needs.
 It provides sufficient functionality for each choice.
-Ubuntu Desktop better suits daily usage for work or entertainment purposes, and if you need a graphical environment or multimedia applications.
+Ubuntu Desktop better suits daily usage for work or entertainment purposes and if you need a graphical environment or multimedia applications.
 Ubuntu Server is the best choice for servers.
 If you don’t need to use GUI and are going to administrate it using SSH, this edition is what you need.

-Currently, Ubuntu is a modern powerful Linux distribution, which supports a large variety of options, which makes it highly customizable.
+What is Ubuntu?
+Currently, Ubuntu is a modern, powerful Linux distribution that supports a large variety of options, making it highly customizable.
 This is the reason for its solid reputation in the community.
-Ubuntu is a very popular choice as an operating system for servers as well as for desktops.
+Ubuntu is a very popular choice as an operating system for servers and desktops.

 This enables users to save time and money on setting up servers for hosting packages for each OS.
 Packagecloud allows users to set up and update machines faster and with less overhead than ever before.

 Sign up for the Packagecloud free trial to get your machines set up and updated easily!